Ethiopia Launches Air Strike Against Rebel “Training Center”: Ethiopian Govt.

 Fears of widespread hunger have arisen in Tigray as a result of the violence, with the UN and other humanitarian agencies reporting chronic difficulty in delivering aid supplies into the impoverished province.

-Last week, the UN reported that fuel shortages have led some relief organizations to halt food distribution in a zone where 5.2 million people require assistance.
+Last week, the UN reported that fuel shortages had prompted some relief organizations to halt food distribution in a region where.
+The Washington Newsday Brief News is a daily newspaper published in Washington, D.C.

-Tigray descended into civil war in November 2020 after Prime Minister Abiy Ahmed dispatched troops to depose the region’s former ruling party, the TPLF.

-The move, according to the 2019 Nobel Peace laureate, was prompted by TPLF raids on army camps and promised a quick triumph, but by late June, the rebels had regrouped and retaken most of the region, including Mekele.